-A territorial of four years service, he re-enlisted at the outbreak of war.
+A territorial of four years service, Arnold re-enlisted at the outbreak of war.
 He was wounded in some of the fiercest fighting of the earlier stages of the war and was invalided home.
 On his recovery he was commissioned into the Middlesex Regt and returned in January 1915.
 He was an excellent signaller and was appointed Signal Officer to his Battalion.
-He was killed on the evening of the 15th September while the 1/8th Middlesex took over captured German trenches from the 1/1st London Regiment after a successful attack on Bouleaux Wood.

 The Chaplain of the Brigade wrote of the great respect and honour in which he was held by all that knew him, as a man of deep and earnest religious principle to which his life in all ways conformed.
 “He died,” the Chaplain said, “as those who knew him were sure would be the case should be in the full in the service of his country.
 He was a very gallant gentleman.”